How Important is Tool Control and Accountability in the Aviation Industry?

 Modern aviation is one of the safest and most secure forms of transport.
 In part, this is down to the rigorous safety and security checks that are carried out pre-flight.
-But what most people miss is the extraordinary lengths which airlines go to.
-There are many measures and directives in place to ensure that the planes are as safe as possible.
+But what most people aren’t aware of, is the extraordinary lengths which airlines go to.
+There are many measures and directives in place to ensure that the aircraft are as safe as possible.
 Tool control in aviation starts with the most simple things.
 For example, making sure that no Foreign Object Debris (FOD) including tools, are left in any part of the machinery following routine servicing.

 Ensuring that all aviation mechanics adhere to these regulations can be a time-consuming process.
 Both for the mechanic and the airline.
-It is, however, a critical process, as the primary objective of most tool control policies is to ensure the elimination of aircraft accidents and incidents that are caused by improper accountability of tools.
+It is, however, a critical process, as the primary objective of most tool control policies.
+Ensuring the elimination of aircraft accidents and incidents that are caused by improper accountability of tools.

-Leaving a tool in or near an aircraft or its engine is not just an inconvenience, but a safety risk.
-In 2015, an Airbus Helicopter crashed in Australia after a tool had been left behind during maintenance.
+Leaving a tool in or near an aircraft or its engine is not just an inconvenience, but a potentially catastrophic safety risk.

 What is Shadow Foam?

-Shadow Foam™ is a high-quality foam that can easily be cut and shaped.
-The material comes in a variety of grades, meaning it can be customised according to your requirements for a cost-effective but elegant solution to your tool control requirements.
+Shadow Foam is a high-quality Polyethylene foam that can easily be cut and shaped.
+The material comes in a variety of depths and colours, meaning it can be customised according to your requirements for a cost-effective but elegant solution to your tool control requirements.

 The beauty of this is that it cuts cleanly with no snags or pulls, leaving behind a clean-cut area, ideal for creating inserts no matter what the shape or size of the tools.
 To find out more about Shadow Foam click here.

 How is Shadow Foam used in the aviation industry?

-Within the aviation industry, many engineers are using Shadow Foam™ to secure their tools and equipment inside their toolkits.
+Within the aviation industry, many engineers are using Shadow Foam to secure their tools and equipment inside their toolkits.
 There is no need to send your tools away for expensive cutting and fitting either, since all this can be done yourself, simply.
 Either on site or at home, at times that suit you.
 The shapes of the tools are cut into the foam to create secure pockets for the items to sit in.

-When applied to the Rollcab or Chest toolboxes it instantly organises every tool and allows for easy tool accountability.
-Customers who use Shadow Foam™ also report that they find it much easier to find specific tools and as it is totally customisable, you can, if you wish, organise your tools so the most frequently used are in easy reach.
+When used in Rollcab or Chest toolboxes, Shadow Foam instantly organises every tool and allows for easy tool accountability.
+Those who use Shadow Foam also report that they find it much easier and quicker to find specific tools making them work faster and more efficiently too.
+You can, if you wish, organise your tools so the most frequently used are in easy reach… a simple, practical solution.

-Shadow Foam™ also makes it easy for engineers to check, at a glance, that all tools have been returned to the toolkit.
-This therefore helps to overcome Foreign Object Debris threats, and meets airline regulations and policies and prevent accidents.
+Shadow Foam also makes it easy for engineers to check, at a glance, that all tools have been returned to the toolkit.
+This therefore helps to overcome Foreign Object Debris threats, and meets airline regulations and policies, thus preventing accidents.

 As well as making it quick and easy for engineers to check their tool inventory, using Shadow Foam to store tools has several other benefits:

-Reduces risk of foreign objects and debris – FOD, or foreign object debris, is one of the biggest hazards faced by the aviation industry.
-Tool FOD, caused by tools being mistakenly left behind by engineers during construction and maintenance tasks can pose a very serious threat to aircraft and safety.
+FOD, or Foreign Object Debris, is one of the biggest hazards faced by the aviation industry.
+Tool FOD, caused by tools being mistakenly left behind by engineers during construction and maintenance can pose a very serious threat to aircraft and safety.

-Engineers in both military and commercial situations are addressing this issue by bringing in enhanced performance and control inventory which gives greater visibility when it comes to tool control.
+Engineers in both military and commercial situations are addressing this issue by bringing in enhanced performance.
+This gives greater visibility when it comes to tool control.
 Shadow Foam™ means that everyday accountability is a simple process.